adamczykm/minauth/README.md

 Since the authorization is given by a centralized authority (for example a server exposing a protected API) the proofs may regard any data that is verifiable by this authority ( blockchains, 3rd party database, trusted KYC provider's API data, trusted public keys, NFTs, etc).
 As of today, MinAuth provides a couple of demonstrational plugins.

+#### Plugin starter project

+There's a repository that you can clone to quickly set up your own plugin and get a bit more in-depth introduction on how to develop MinAuth plugins.
+You can find it [https://github.com/adamczykm/minauth-plugin-starter-pack](here).

 ### Provided plugins

 **A Simple Preimage Plugin** [:link:](https://github.com/mlabs-haskell/MinAuth/tree/develop/minauth-plugins/minauth-simple-preimage-plugin)